lekoala/silverstripe-filepond/README.md

       extensions:
         - LeKoala\FilePond\FilePondFileExtension

-This is *not enabled by default* because it's a really simple extension.
-If you already have an extension on the File DataObject, it might be easier to add it there.

 ## Temporary files

 Because files are upload in ajax, maybe they will never be used if the user never submit the form.